DopplerHQ/awesome-bots/readme.md

 * [Skyscanner](https://join.skype.com/bot/57bfbc6f-1556-46fc-b4fa-41ea57b26df6) - Skyscanner bot for Skype is a passenger flight search engine that allows users to browse for flights via price and location
 * [Visabot](https://www.messenger.com/t/visabot/) - Visabot for Facebook Messenger is an immigration attorney 2.0 Inspired by U.S. top immigration lawyers to deliver the results no lawyer can match
 * [Hipmunk](https://www.messenger.com/t/hipmunk/) - Hipmunk chatbot for Facebook Messenger is a super-powered Hipmunk who digs through tons of travel options to help you find the best flights and hotels
+* [Mica, the Hipster Cat Bot](https://hipstercatbot.com) - Mica, the Hipster Cat Bot is a venue recommendation bot that helps you discover the best places worldwide - on FB Messenger, Skype, Kik, Telegram

 ### Directories (lists)
 * [There is a bot for that](https://thereisabotforthat.com/) - Search engine for bots